MEconSc (Economic Policy Evaluation and Planning)—full-time and part-time)

 1 year, full-time/2 years,part-time

-Next start date: This programme is under review for 2013 entry.
+Next start date: The full-time option is not available in the 2013/2014 cycle.
 For the most up-to-date information please consult: www.nuigalway.ie/cairnes/courses/taught

 Average intake: 30 (25 EU; 5 non-EU)